miqo-no/Miqo.Config/README.md

 PM> Install-Package Miqo.Config
 ```

-## Creating the configuration class
+## Creating the Configuration Class

 Start by creating a class to hold your configurations.